Loading...

 How to consume blueberries, raspberries, strawberries without glucose spikes

-Consume blueberries, raspberries, and strawberries alongside a protein source, such as Greek yogurt, cottage cheese, or a handful of nuts, to help slow down the absorption of sugar.
+Consider eating blueberries, raspberries, and strawberries with a source of protein such as Greek yogurt or cottage cheese, or healthy fats like nuts or seeds.
+This can help slow down the absorption of sugars.

 Stay Hydrated